IBMa/equal-access/.github/ISSUE_TEMPLATE/feature-request-or-enhancement.md

+---
-Feature request or enhancement 💡
+name: 'Feature request or enhancement 💡'
-Suggest an idea for this project
+about: Suggest an idea for this project
+title: ''
+labels: 'enhancement'
+assignees: ''
+---

 Use this template if you want to request a new feature, or a change to an existing feature.